pavel-913/CursValutar/README.md

 💱 Value Exchange App (C#)
-This C# application is a prototype for simulating a bank exchange value system.
+This C# application is a prototype for simulating a bank exchange rate system.
 It provides users with an intuitive interface to exchange currencies effortlessly.
 The app dynamically calculates exchange rates, ensuring smooth and accurate transactions.
 Users can input an amount, select their desired currency, and receive real-time conversions based on the latest rates.

 ✨ Features <br>
 ✅ User-Friendly Interface – Simple and clean UI for seamless currency conversion. <br>
-✅ Real-Time Calculation – Updates the exchanged value based on entered data. <br>
+✅ Real-Time Calculation – Updates the exchanged rate based on entered data. <br>
 ✅ Multi-Currency Support – Handles various currencies, including USD, EUR, RON, and GBP. <br>
 ✅ Exchange Rate History – Displays current buy/sell rates for reference. <br>